ryanscott/bamboo/Readme.md

 If you need help on any of those, get help at http://developers.facebook.com/docs/api#authorization or http://oauth.twoalex.com/

-See Constants.m in friendgraph for example values.
+See Constants.m in samples/testgraph for example values.

 4. Include "GraphAPI.h" write the following 2-ish lines of code in your klass.m: